sararoma95/Re-ReND/README.md

 python main.py --config configs/chair.txt --compute_metrics
 ```
 ### 6. Running the viewer
-The viewer code is provided in this repo, as three .html files for two types of datasets.
+The viewer code is provided in this repo, as four .html files for two types of datasets.
 The instructions to use are inside the folder viewer.

 ### Note: Create the data by yourself